 While some places might market their experience as humane and say they don’t use bullhooks, the fact that the elephants are being used for trekking means they are being harmed.

 As word spreads about the horrific truth behind elephant riding, tour operators and national parks around the world are taking a stance.
 In Vietnam, Yok Don National Park has stopped offering elephant rides, instead encouraging travelers to simply observe elephants in their natural habitat.
-In Nepal, Chitwan National Park ended elephant-back tours,
+In Nepal, Chitwan National Park ended elephant-back tours, instead using them as walking guides through the park.

 In 2016, TripAdvisor stopped promoting operators that offer elephant rides as an activity, to take a stance on the cruel treatment.
 In 2018, Instagram banned the ability to search hashtags related to unethical wildlife tourism, as a method of educating users about the issues.
 A message about protecting wildlife, with a button to 'Learn more' now appears if you try to search hashtags such as, #koalaselfie, #elephantriding, #slothselfie, and more.